Skip to content

 Hail damage costs in Edmond, OK

 Edmond's hail season peaks from April through June, with May historically producing the most damaging large-hail events.
-The city sits in the convergence zone where the dryline, jet stream, and Gulf moisture meet to produce intense supercell thunderstorms capable of generating hail that causes functional damage to standard asphalt shingles.
-Secondary hail risk extends into March and July, particularly during years with active spring severe weather patterns.
+The city sits in the convergence zone where the dryline, jet stream, and Gulf moisture meet to produce some of the most intense supercell thunderstorms in North America.
+Spring storms in this region can develop rapidly and deliver hail large enough to cause functional loss on standard roofing materials.

 NOAA storm history